Steve Jones (footballer, born 1976): Airbus UK Broughton

 On 22 May 2013, Jones signed for Welsh Premier League side Airbus UK Broughton.
 He said the lure of European football was a major factor in agreeing a deal with The Wingmakers.
 On 4 July, Jones made his debut for Airbus, coming on as a 55th-minute substitute in the Europa League first qualifying round first leg against Latvian side FK Ventspils.
 The match, played at the Racecourse Ground in Wrexham, ended 1–1.
 He made his first start for the club in the second leg, having a first half goal disallowed as Airbus drew 0–0 at the Ventspils Olimpiskais Stadions, the result meaning the Welsh club were eliminated on away goals.
 He scored his first goal for the club on 26 August, netting the winning goal in the 2–1 league win at Bala Town.
 On 7 September, Jones scored two goals as Airbus thrashed Newtown 6–1 to register their fourth straight victory of the season.
 A week later, he was sent off for two bookable offences in the 2–2 draw at Rhyl, the first for impeding goalkeeper Alex Ramsey, and the second just a few minutes later for something he said to the referee.
 On 25 February 2014, Jones scored the third goal in Airbus' 4–2 league win at Bangor City.
 Overall, he made 27 appearances for the club, the last in the 1–1 draw with Newtown on 26 April, and scored 5 goals, helping The Wingmakers to their most successful league campaign ever.

 Nantwich Town

 On 19 May 2014, Jones signed for Northern Premier League Premier Division side Nantwich Town.
 He made his debut on 16 August, playing 80 minutes in the 1–0 league win at Buxton.
 Steve, also scored the goal of the season in the Nantwich Town team and also won top goalscorer.

 Whitchurch Alport

 Jones signed for North West Counties Football League Premier Division side Whitchurch Alport in the summer of 2019.

 Alsager Town

 Jones left Whitchurch in February 2020 to sign for North West Counties Football League Division One South side Alsager Town.
 He joined the club to be closer to his home in south Cheshire.

 Sandbach United

 Jones signed for North West Counties Football League First Division South side Sandbach United in the summer of 2020.

+He joined Malpas FC (Cheshire Football League) as a player coach in 2023 and is currently manager at the Oxhays.